 7. Handling and storage Handling Use only under a chemical fume hood.
 Ensure adequate ventilation.
-Wear personal protective equipment.
+Wear p protective equipment.
 Do not get in eyes, on skin, or on clothing.
-Do not breathe ventilation and protective equipment.
+Do not breaspray mist.
 Do not ingest.
 Storage Keep containers tightly closed in a dry, cool and well-ventilated place.